Ovarian Cancer: Surgery

 Total hysterectomy with bilateral salpingo-oophorectomy

-This surgery is the one most often done for ovarian cancer.
-The following will be
+This surgery is the 1 most commonly done to treat ovarian cancer.
+These tissues are

 Your surgeon may also remove your omentum.
 This is a fatty apron of tissue in the

-In an oophorectomy, your surgeon takes out one or both of your ovaries.
-This depends
+In an oophorectomy, your surgeon takes out 1 or both of your ovaries.
+It depends on

-on how likely it is that the cancer will spread.
-It may also depend on if you want
+how likely it is that the cancer will spread.
+It may also depend on if you want to

-This would allow you to get pregnant in the future.
-Removing both ovaries and both
+and 1 fallopian tube.
+This is called unilateral salpingo-oophorectomy.
+It allows you to get pregnant in the future.
+Removing both ovaries and both fallopian

-fallopian tubes is called a bilateral salpingo-oophorectomy.
-You can no longer become
+tubes is called a bilateral salpingo-oophorectomy.
+You cannot become pregnant after this surgery.

 Lymph node biopsy

-Your healthcare provider may remove one or more lymph nodes at the same time as a
+One or more lymph nodes may be removed at the same time as a salpingo-oophorectomy.

 During this surgery, your surgeon removes as much of the cancer as possible.
 This